EnactProtocol/encat-spec-and-tools/README.md

 ## 🌐 MCP Integration

-Enact tools are automatically available to MCP clients:
+Enact tools are available through the Enact MCP Server:

 ```javascript
 // Search for tools